carbon-language/carbon-lang/docs/design/interoperability/templates_and_generics.md

 This assumes low-level modifications to LLVM.
 We acknowledge this would be necessary, and may gate such a feature.

-### Alternative: Require bridge code

-We could require bridge code that explicitly instantiates versions of the template for use with C++ types.

-Pros:

-- Avoids modifications to Clang.

-Cons:

-- Requires extra code to use templates from C++, making it harder to migrate code to Carbon.

 ## Using Carbon generics from C++